Miserlou/NoDB/README.md

 Please include the GitHub issue or pull request URL that has discussion related to your changes as a comment in the code ([example](https://github.com/Miserlou/Zappa/blob/fae2925431b820eaedf088a632022e4120a29f89/zappa/zappa.py#L241-L243)).
 This greatly helps for project maintainability, as it allows us to trace back use cases and explain decision making.

+## See Also:

+* [s3sqlite](https://github.com/Miserlou/zappa-django-utils#using-an-s3-backed-database-engine) - An S3-backed database engine for Django

 ## License

 (C) Rich Jones 2017, MIT License.